 Snow Removal

 Snow removal is the responsibility of the occupant of each unit.
 We realize there is a large amount of sidewalk between units but please do your best to share the effort of clearing these areas as well.
-If you need assistants with snow removal please ask a neighbor or contact a board member.
+If you need assistance with snow removal please ask a neighbor or contact a board member.

 Board Meetings